Rob-Hand/projects/README.md

 Hi!
 I have uploaded a couple projects here that I've worked on over the past year.
 Some of them are currently ongoing.
 Please feel free to look around, I hope you find them interesting.

+You can find rmarkdown files, data used or links to the data, and also some PDF files of rmarkdown output if you are interested in checking those out themselves.

 Here is a brief description of each:

 GLMM Python Job Characteristics: I used a kaggle dataset of Glassdoor postings for data science - esque jobs to build visualize and build